5 Popular PowerPoint Questions, Answered

 Now your layout has become a layout option in the layouts catalog (To view or apply the new layout: In the ribbon click Home > New Slide, or click Home > Layouts).
 The formatting applied to the layout master will always be the formatting in place on the new slide.

 One of the best parts of my job is empowering non-designers to get more out of PowerPoint than they ever thought possible.
-My hope is that these tips will get you well on your way to designing slides that are more tailored to your story and brand.
+My hope is that the answers to these common PowerPoint questions will get you well on your way to designing slides that are more tailored to your story and brand.

 Illustrated by Trami Truong